 Each September, Bonita & Dan Conlon invite friends and customers to the annual Warm Colors Honey Festival.
-We began this event in 2001 as a way to celebrate the importance of the honeybees, pollinators, introduce guests to beekeeping, and offer tastings of our honey.
+We began this event in 2001 as a way to celebrate the importance of the honeybee, pollinators’, introduce beekeeping to non-bee people, and offer tastings of our new honey crop.

-Visitors can taste honey, sample mead (Green River Ambrosia, Greenfield, MA.), purchase honey ice cream cones (Honey from WCA, made by Flayvors of Cook’s Farm, Hadley, MA.), explore our eighty acre apiary, and enjoy our presentations.
-Beekeepers and staff are available to answer questions.
+Visitors can taste honey, sample mead (Green River Ambrosia, Greenfield, MA.), purchase honey & ice cream cones (made by Flayvors of Cook’s Farm, Hadley, MA.), explore our eighty acre apiary, and enjoy our presentations.
+Beekeepers and staff are available to answer all your bee questions.
 This is a rain or shine event (no rain date) so dress for the weather.

 Date: September 16th, 2017 – Saturday

 Time: 10:00AM – 4:00PM – come for a short visit, or stay all day.

 Cost: Free – no admission fee.
 Products are available for purchase.
 All products contain Warm Colors honey or beeswax.